Xlocsinjr/progProject/DESIGN.md

 data files can be saves as .csv after which a script can create usable jsons for the visualisations.

+For the world map GHG emissions: China dominates with their high GHG emission which means all other countries are barely coloured.

 ##### json structure
 ###### World map and scatterplot
 ```